HubSpot Asset Marketplace module requirements

 - Modules must contain inline help text where applicable to further convey how to use the module.

-- Module should not be named the same as a default module.
+- Modules should not be named the same as a default module.

 - Default field cannot include Lorem ipsum text.